 Even though it's experienced some ups and downs over the years (the financial crisis of 2008, highlighted by number one, and the start of the COVID-19 pandemic, highlighted by number two), the market has continued to recover and grow even further.

 This is why it's so important to give your investments time to grow.
-It's very possible that your investments will go down in value at some point – but the longer you're willing to leave them, the more chance you have of them outgrowing any dips.
+It's likely that your investments will go down in value at some point.
+However, the longer you're willing to leave them, the more chance you have of them outgrowing any dips.

 If you're 20 years old, you could realistically have money working for you until the day you die.
 Sure, you'll be selling some of it to cover living costs as you retire, but you don't want costs to anchor your money over a lifetime.